luckyframework-docker/docker-examples/traefik-swarm/README.md

 The admin user and password above let you access the traefik dashboard in production.
 You can generate the hash of your password using `openssl passwd -apr1 password_here`

+### HealthCheck

+Note that this example expects a `healthcheck` task to be available.
+You can define this however you like.
+It could be a simple ping of the host to see if it's up.
+It's better though if it really tests some core function of your app like the ability to talk to the database or sign in.

 ### Running

 If you have an image and you've tailored these example files to match your project and they are in a `Docker` top-level directory of your lucky app then you can spin the whole thing up like so (using your actual IP address in palce of `$IP_ADDRESS`):